nniee/portfolio/content/portfolio/graphic_gamesolutions.md

 weight = 10
 +++

-Game Solutions was a student company started by some other students at my High School, and they asked me to make a logo.
+Game Solutions was a student company started by some other students at my High School.
+They asked me to make a logo.
 They made specialized bags for transporting your playstation or xbox.

 **Tools of the Trade**: Illustrator
 <!--more-->